PXL-IT-NET/Guts-DotNetEssentials/README.md

 4. Write the code you need to write

 #### Run the automated tests

 Let's assume you are working on exercise 5 of chapter 5.

-1. Open the *Test Explorer* window (Menu: Test -> Windows -> Test Explorer)
+1. Open the *Test Explorer* window (Menu: Test &rightarrow; Test Explorer)
-2. In the top left corner, right click on the down arrow of the *group by* button and group the automated tests by project.
-(If you don't see any tests appearing, you probably should (re)build your solution)
+2. In the top right corner, click on the *group by* button and make sure the automated tests are grouped by project (see the picture below).
+If you don't see any tests appearing, you probably should (re)build your solution.

 ![alt text][img_group_tests]

-3. Right click on the project that matches your exercise and click on *Run selected tests*
+3. Right click on the project that matches your exercise and click on *Run* to execute the tests.
-4. The first time you run a test a popup may appear thats asks you to log in.
+4. The first time you run a test a popup may appear asking you to log in.
 You should fill in your credentials from [guts-web.pxl.be](https://guts-web.pxl.be).

 ![alt text][img_login_vs]

-###### FAQ
+##### FAQ

 **Why won't my tests run?**

 The first time it can happen that you see the tests in the *Test Explorer* but if you run the tests, nothing happens.
-Try to clean your solution (**Build -> Clean Solution**) and then to rebuild your solution (**Build -> Rebuild solution**).
+Try to clean your solution (**Build &rightarrow; Clean Solution**) and then to rebuild your solution (**Build &rightarrow; Rebuild solution**).

-**Why can't I see my testresults on the Guts website?
+**Why can't I see my test results on the Guts website?
 Locally all my tests are green.**

-After the tests are runned, the testrunner will try to send your results to the server.
+After the tests are run, the testrunner will try to send your results to the server.
 In the *Output Window* you can see a log of the steps that are taken.
 If anything goes wrong, you should be able to find more info in the *Output Window*.

-The test results will only be send to the server when you run all te tests of an exercise at once.
+The test results will only be sent to the server when you run all te tests of an exercise at once.
 If you run the tests one by one the results will not be sent to the servers.

 #### Inspect the test results

 Tests that pass will be green.
 Tests that don't pass will be red.

 The *name of the test* gives an indication of what is tested in the automated test.
 If you click on a test you can also read more detailed messages that may help you to find out what is going wrong.